Seat Loose or Sliding Out of Position

 Bath Royale seats are designed and tested to hold 400 pounds (on the closed lid and the seat itself).
 We conduct a "sway" test which presses one side of the seat, then the other, back and forth 26,000 times with 350 pounds.
 The seat and cover may ﬂex, but guaranteed not to crack, break or permanently deform.

 Eurocast® - Bath Royale’s MasterSuite seats are made of Eurocast®, a high-tech polymer plastic that is extremely durable and scratch resistant.
-Eurocast is heavier, harder and doesn’t flex like polypropylene.
+Eurocast® is heavier, harder and stiffer than polypropylene.
 It is cooler to touch than polypropylene and breathes better against the skin, which may be preferred in warmer, humid climates or for people who spend a lot of time on the toilet.
-MasterSuite bumpers are rubberized (slip-resistant) and strategically placed for stability.
-For those who are above average weight and like to sit (and move around) on the closed cover, MasterSuite is the best choice.
+NOTE: Eurocast® is more porous than polypropylene, so it may stain if colored liquids are left on the surface for several days at a time (for example, on the underside of the seat rim, where maintenance is often neglected).

 My Seat Flexes